gmontamat/gentun/README.md

 ```

 Note that in Genetic Algorithms, the *fitness* of an individual is supposed to be maximized.
 By default in this
-framework, the fittest individual of the *Population* class is the one with lowest fitness value (so as to minimize the
+framework, the fittest individual of a population is the one with the lowest fitness value (so as to minimize the loss,
-loss, *rmse* or *binary crossentropy* for example).
+for example *rmse* or *binary crossentropy*).
 To make the *Population* class more flexible, you can pass the
-parameter **minimize=False** to override this behaviour and maximize your fitness metric.
+parameter **minimize=False** to override this behaviour and maximize your fitness metric instead.

 ## Custom individuals and grid search